Wrist Inflammation

 - Weakness in the hand or wrist

-- In some cases, creaking noises when moving
+- In some cases, a creaking sound with movement

 Causes

-Wrist inflammation often occurs due to repetitive and unilateral movements that strain the muscles and tendons without adequate rest.
-Occupations that require fine motor movements or the use of heavy tools in strenuous positions increase the risk.
-Other factors include poor posture, previous injuries, and underlying diseases such as rheumatoid arthritis.
+Wrist inflammation often arises due to repeated and monotonous movements that strain muscles and tendons without adequate rest.
+Professions requiring fine motor skills or the use of heavy tools in demanding positions increase the risk.
+Other factors include incorrect posture, previous injuries, and underlying conditions such as rheumatoid arthritis.

 Diagnosis

 Diagnosis is made through a clinical examination where the doctor assesses symptoms and wrist mobility.
-In some cases, imaging tests such as ultrasound or MRI may be used to rule out other conditions.
+In some cases, imaging diagnostics such as ultrasound or MRI may be used to rule out other conditions.

 Treatment

 Treatment aims to reduce inflammation and pain and restore normal function.
-This includes rest, the use of wrist supports to relieve the pressure, anti-inflammatory medications, and physical therapy.
+This includes rest, use of wrist support for relief, anti-inflammatory drugs, and physiotherapy.
 In some cases, cortisone injections or surgery may be considered.

 Prevention

-To prevent wrist inflammation, it is important to avoid overloading by varying work positions and taking regular breaks during repetitive activities.
-Using ergonomic aids and proper technique during physical activity can reduce the risk of injury.
-Strength and mobility training for the forearm and wrist can also help prevent discomfort.
+To prevent wrist inflammation, it is important to avoid overuse by varying work positions and taking regular breaks during repetitive activities.
+The use of ergonomic aids and correct technique during physical activity can reduce the risk of injury.
+Strength and mobility training for the forearm and wrist can also help prevent problems.

 What is the difference between inflammation and overuse in the wrist?